AmazeeLabs/silverback-mono/packages/composer/amazeelabs/silverback_gatsby/README.md

 unpublished content can be previewed.
 Another sensible case would be to create a "build" user that has access to published content and block anonymous access to Drupal entirely.

+## Trigger a build

+There are multiple ways to trigger a Gatsby build:
+- on entity save
+- via the Drupal UI or Drush.

+### On entity save

+On the _Build_ tab of the schema configuration, check the _Trigger a build on entity save_ checkbox.

+### Drupal UI

+On the same _Build_ tab, click the _Gatsby Build_ button.

+### Drush

+This command can be configured in the system cron.
+`drush silverback-gatsby:build [server_id]`